Leveraging Codebook Knowledge with NLI and ChatGPT for Zero-Shot Political Relation Classification: Experiments

 Despite the Tiny model's limited capacity to handle nuanced cases, adding more unorganized hypotheses does not consistently improve performance.
 The Full model's improper mixing and comparison of hypotheses for verbal and material events at different levels result in arbitrary NLI scores, leading to poor performance on PLV and inferior results compared to the Tiny model on A/W.

-In contrast, our tree-query models, particularly at Level 1, outperform all flat-query models by a large margin.
+In contrast, the tree-query models outperform all flat-query models by a large margin at Level 1.
 Adding additional levels brings stable improvements, primarily for Quadcode and Rootcode.
-The tree-query framework effectively delimits the scope of candidate hypotheses, resulting in precise NLI scores that capture semantic differences.
+The tree-query framework effectively delimits the scope of candidate hypotheses and offers precise NLI scores that capture semantic differences.
 This ensures a more controllable and accurate result.

-Finally, the Consult Penalty $c$ proves to be crucial in all tasks.
-Adding $c$ can lead to an increase of up to 6.5\% in macro F1 for the Full model on A/W. For deeper levels, $c$ ensures the accuracy of Level 1 predictions to avoid error propagation.
-These findings confirm the importance of preventing overly general and ambiguous hypotheses.
-Incorporating $c$ provides a simple solution to alleviate manual efforts in curating alternative hypotheses.